Chapter 60: Discovering a Shadow of the Collective Nightmare and Why the Hanging Woman Hangs

 “No one cares, no one loves us,” said the god.

 I rubbed my cheek ruefully.
 “I hear you loud and clear,” I replied.
-“I would offer you my unconditional love too but I do not wish to receive abuse from you in return.”
+“I would offer you my unconditional love but I do not wish to receive more abuse from you in return.
+We need a better way to communicate our true natures with one another.”

-“Do you love us?”
+“Do you love us, Heidi?”
 Inspiration said at the same time.

-Before I could answer their questions, the pair gave each other a mournful look and turned into a tumbling pile of seeds.
+Before I could respond, the pair gave each other a mournful look and turned into a tumbling pile of seeds.
 As living seed, the goddess and god rolled downhill from where I stood and picked up speed before disappearing into a low cave set at the base of the slope.

-I approached this shadowy cave opening which looked like a mouth, gaping wide and hungry.
-My spirit companions, Badger, Snake, and Elephant, appeared at my side in their human forms as I peered into the cave mouth, trying but failing to see anything within beyond waiting shadows.
+I approached the shadowy cave opening which looked disturbingly like a mouth, gaping wide and hungry.
+My spirit companions, Badger, Dream, and Elephant, appeared at my side in their human forms as I peered into the cave, trying but failing to see anything within beyond waiting shadows.
 “Do we have to go in there, Heidi?” asked Badger.
 “It looks unpleasant.
-There are so many other happier places we could go.”
+There are so many other happier places we could go during our time together.
+Want to sit beneath the flower between the four worlds of the elements?”

-“I know a place,” Snake said.
+“I know a place more civilized with creature comforts beyond imagination,” Dream said.
 “My villa is comfortable and warm, deep in a jungle world where you can meet so many new friends.
 They’d love you there.”

-“The herd is seeking a new oasis among the dry plains,” Elephant said.
-“But even a long walk through an arid landscape is preferable to this blood-drenched, dead world.
+“The herd is seeking a new oasis among the dry plains of the desert regions,” Elephant said.
+“But even a long walk through an arid landscape is preferable to this blood-drenched, dead world with its unpredictable storms.
 Come on, Heidi, let’s go.
-The herd would love to have us walking among them again.”
+The herd would love to have us walking among them again.
+You have so many more stories to share now.”

-“You all have very good ideas and we will do them all in time,” I said.
-“But my creative energy, both the god and goddess of it, just disappeared into this cave.
-I think we have to go retrieve them from the shadows.
-What is an Inner World without Potential and Inspiration?
+“You all have very good ideas and we will do them all in time,” I said, turning my attention from the waiting shadows.
+“But my Unity presence of creative energy, both the god and goddess of it, just disappeared into this cave.
+I think we have to go retrieve them from the underworld of this realm.
+For what is an Inner World without Creative Potential and Divine Inspiration?
 I suspect it would be just as dead as this one.”

-“The spirits you saw were both male and female?”
+“The spirits you saw were both male and female?
+Are you certain?”
 Badger said.
-When I nodded my head, he frowned and turned to Elephant and Snake.
+When I nodded my head, he frowned and turned to Elephant and Dream.
 “We cannot let the shadows take them, especially not both of them.
-Agreed, Heidi’s Companions?”
+Agreed, Brothers and Warriors of Light?”

-“All my love, Heidi, always,” said Badger as he took my other hand.
-I now bore all three of my companion spirits as golden chains.
-Taking courage from their presence and shining light, I moved towards the threatening cave once more, the metal of my warrior companions ringing as I did so with a sound more like armor than decorative jewelry.
+“You mean your own for he gave them to you, didn’t he?
+Whatever happened or goes on to happen is the will of the Creator of All.
+Don’t think anymore about it.
+You did what you thought was best just like the rest of us.
+On that note, I give you all my love, Heidi, always.
+May I be as armor to you of the mind, heart and spirit,” said Badger as he took my other hand.
+“Let’s complete this mission and go back to our own worlds.
+It’s so much nicer there.”
+With a kiss to my hand, Badger changed as well so that I now bore all three of my stalwart companion spirits as golden chains.
+Taking courage from their warm presence and shining light, I moved towards the subterranean cave once more, the metal of my chains ringing as I did so with a sound more like armor than decorative jewelry.

-As I neared the entrance, I heard moans and cries in the wind.
-A woman was crying and there was an unending murmur of disquiet and despair made by additional male voices while she wailed.
+As I neared the entrance, I heard moans and cries of grief in the wind.
+A woman wept loudly with a chorus of despair made by additional murmuring male voices while she wailed.
 “What a bleak place,” I said aloud to give myself courage.
-“I’m going to need more light to enter this doorway and maybe a happy tune too.”
+“I’m going to need more light to cross this threshold and maybe a happy tune too.”
 I started to whistle to myself and in response to my song, my golden chains began to glow even more brightly than they already were.
-Though my whistling did not entirely banish the mournful sounds of the spirits within the cave from my reality, it lifted my heart and glittering with the strength, intelligence and love of my friends, I entered the shadow.
+Though my whistling did not entirely banish the mournful sounds of the spirits within the cave from my reality, it lifted my heart and glittering with the strength, intelligence and love of my friends, I entered the shadow’s domain.

 Once upon a time, there lived a free people who desired to appoint a king from among themselves.